Selection in ComboBox

 Programmatically change the selected value

-Change the component value programmatically or externally by the component instance using the @ref attribute of the component.
-The following sample shows how to change the value of the component using click event of the button component.
+Change the component value programmatically or externally by using the component instance with the @ref attribute.
+The following sample shows how to set the value in a button click handler.

 @using Syncfusion.Blazor.Buttons